AWS EC2 EBS Monitoring

 Elastic Load Balancer Access Logs

-• Elastic Load Balancing provides access logs that capture detailed information about all requests sent to your load balancer.
+• Elastic Load Balancing provides access logs that capture detailed information about all requests sent to the load balancer.

 • Each log contains information such as the time the request was received, the client’s IP address, latencies, request paths, and server responses.